by Jake Lemon, Eastern Angler Science Coordinator, Trout Unlimited

 In 2017, with funding from the Appalachian Stewardship Foundation, TU and WV Rivers initiated a project to expand scientific understanding of the distribution of wild and native trout populations in areas of West Virginia that are at risk from energy development.

 This project is comprised of several phases.
 In Phase 1, we compiled the existing data on wild and native trout populations, converted that data to spatial mapping applications and identified gaps in our knowledge in key areas.
 A map resulting from that analysis can be found at the link below.
 This map shows trout streams documented by WVDEP, naturally reproducing trout streams according to WVDNR, streams listed on WVDEP’s B2 trout list, and trout streams with Tier 3 protections.
-Further details on each of these designations can be found here: West Virginia Trout Stream Designations.

 In Phase 2, we began working with volunteers to locate undocumented trout populations by collecting “environmental DNA” (eDNA) samples.
 This emerging technique works by detecting DNA that aquatic species release into the environment through skin cells, waste, etc. In eDNA sampling, stream water is pumped through a filter, which is then sent to a genomics lab where it is analyzed for genetic markers. eDNA can detect whether a particular trout species exists in that stream.